erlage/rad/packages/rad_test/README.md

 ### License

-Source is governed by a BSD-style license that can be found in LICENSE.
-Parts of source in this library are borrowed from flutter testing library which is also governed by a BSD-style license that can be found [here](https://github.com/flutter/flutter/blob/master/LICENSE).
+Source is governed by a BSD-style license that can be found in LICENSE file.
+Parts of source code in this library are borrowed from flutter testing library which is also governed by a BSD-style license that can be found [here](https://github.com/flutter/flutter/blob/master/LICENSE).